 - National Institutes of Health MedlinePlus: Vitamin K

-- Office of Dietary Supplements: Important Information to Know When You Are Taking Coumadin and Vitamin K
+- National Institutes of Health Clinical Center: Drug-Nutrient Interaction Task Force: Important Information to Know When You Are Taking Coumadin and Vitamin K

-- U.S. Department of Agriculture Nutrient Database: Vitamin K Fruits and Fruit Juices
+- USDA Food Composition Databases: Vitamin K: Fruits and Fruit Juices

 - Food and Drug Administration: Avoid Food-Drug Interactions

 - National Institutes of Health: Office of Dietary Supplements: Vitamin K